Seagate/cortx-multisite/doc/fdmi.rst

         only one endpoint where to send FDMI records to (this may not enough for multisite).
 Currently there is no code in Motr/Hare to add filters to the configuration or to change the filter configuration.
+      - Depends on compexity of FDMI filters.
+If they are like they are now, then it's weeks, month or even more.
+We have no code to read Motr DIX from server, it may take a lot of time.
+Adjusting filter configuration in runtime also requires RM locks, which, in turn, requires code to work when principal RM changes.
+It must also be some kind of synchronisation between RM locks and DTM operations (to handle crash of the code that writes FDMI filter configuration).
+My estimate is from a few weeks to months.
     * - TBD
       - It MUST be possible to adjust FDMI filter targets in runtime.
       - This is needed to configure or reconfigure sets of Schedulers after initial cluster bootstrap.
       - N
       - We need to do the same as for the previous requirement.
+      - -
     * - TBD
       - It MUST be possible to determine the outcome of a DIX PUT operation if multiple DIX PUT operations were executed for the same key in the same